 Email campaigns can positively improve sales by motivating and exciting your audience to invest in your brand/products.

-Subject lines should be eye-catching enough to entice them to read the email.
+Subject lines should be eye-catching enough to entice users into reading the email.
 It’s the first thing your readers will notice.
-It’s your connection to the rest of the world.

 – Lead nurturing